 Another food option I loved was the Spicy Blackened Shrimp and Cheddar Cheese Grits with Brown Gravy and Local Sweet Corn Relish from Florida Fresh.
 This dish was probably the absolute best thing we ate on our runDisney trip.
 The only reason I didn’t have it on the second trip is because my daughter is allergic to corn, so I avoid foods like that when she is with me.

 There was one food option that disappointed me, the Toasted Pretzel Bread Topped with Black Forest Ham and Melted Gruyere Cheese from Bauernmarkt: Farmer’s Market.
 It looked (and tasted) like it had been sitting under a warmer for awhile.

 Pro tip: Got kids?
 Grab some food or drinks at one of the Showcase Plaza Outdoor Kitchens and then let the kids play in the temporary Imagination Play Garden while you enjoy your purchases.

 My Favorite Drinks

-Hands down my favorite drink of Epcot Flower and Garden Festival is the La Vie en Rose Frozen Slush.
+La Vie en Rose Frozen Slush is the best Epcot Flower and Garden Festival drink, in my opinion.
 This slush at Fleur de Lys in the France Pavilion is made with Grey Goose Vodka, L’Orange, St. Germain Liqueur, White and Red Cranberry juice.